ASSERT-KTH/slumps/README.md

 ### Docker images

 To run slumps in an easy way, we provide a Docker image which contains the plumping to work with Souper (our modest changed version), binaryen and wabt.
-To build it, run: `docker build -t slumps:backend -m 8g -f Dockerfile .` inside the docker_images folder.
+To build it, run: `docker build -t slumps:backend -m 8g -f Dockerfile` inside the docker_images folder.

 If the LLVM build takes to long or fails due to memory lack in the image building:
     >  Increase memory and/or CPU ressources in the docker engine configuration